nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Use case: UC6 - Add notes to a person contact**

 **MSS**
+1. Actor performs <u>list all people (UC2)</u>.

-1. Actor requests to add a note to a specific person.
+2. Actor requests to add a note to a specific person.
-2. System shows details of the newly added note to that person.
+3. System shows details of the newly added note to that person.

     Use case ends.

 **Extensions**

-- 2a.
+- 3a.
 The specified person is invalid.

-    - 2a1.
+    - 3a1.
 System shows an error message.

       Use case ends.

-- 2b.
+- 3b.
 The note name is invalid.

-    - 2b1.
+    - 3b1.
 System shows an error message.

       Use case ends.

 ### Non-Functional Requirements